 “If you compare our program to others, many do not focus on research or have the experience in research like our faculty members,” says J. Jeffrey Inman, Associate Dean for Research and Faculty at Pitt Business.
 “Learning from researchers who are at the cutting edge of their field gives our students insights into critical thinking and analytical skills to apply in their profession.”

 The three-year program can be completed in person, online, or any combination of the two, interacting with world-class faculty as well as other motivated, intelligent EDBA students.
-The “Courses and Faculty” section of the EDBA web site provides the details.
+The “Courses and Faculty” section of the EDBA website provides the details of the program, which is an Associate Academic Member of the Executive Doctorate of Business Administration Council.

 Expertise and Mentorship